 Guitar Work Song Versions/Mixes

 Below are a few of the recording mixes of my guitar work on her songs.
 They feature Erin’s vocals and instrumental playing but the guitars are predominant in the recordings and come across more edgier and aggressive because of that.
 These are the mixes I use to listen to for inconsistencies/mistakes in my playing and gauge my work and ideas.
 These files are closer to my finished or fixed work after I’ve sent the rough tracks to Erin for her critiquing and suggestions.
 To listen to them, click on each song title below to listen.
 A new page will open then click on the “Play” icon at the top.

-This was a fast tune and features Erin’s gutsy vocals, fast guitar parts, hairy bass lines and insane drum parts laced with Jazzy chords and background vocals.
+This was a fast tune and features Erin’s strong vocals sung with conviction, fast guitar parts, hairy bass lines and insane drum parts laced with Jazzy chords and background vocals.